dristi211/DristisBooksStore/DristisBooksStore/README.txt

 Change your target project to the migrations project by using the Package Manager Console's Default project drop-down list, or by executing "dotnet ef" from the directory containing the migrations project.

-So changed the default project from DristisBooksStore to correct default project .DataAccess and run again
+So changed the default project from DristisBooksStore to correct default project .DataAccess and run again now it succeessfully run and there is no build error :) the new migration file name entry 20231101155418_AddDefaultIdentityMigration.cs 20231101155418_AddDefaultIdentityMigration.Designer.cs